margia-rounok/sysen5260-spr2023-oo-chess/ASSIGNMENT.md

 * A link to your homework group's github repository that will contain:
    * A working chess program.
    * A DESIGN.md file that explains the design of your system to a developer wishing to use or extend your system.
-   * A RETROSPECTIVE.md file summarizing the agile retrospective meeting you'll hold after you complete the work for this assignment.
-(Nuclino has a decent description of Agile Retrospectives [here](https://www.nuclino.com/articles/sprint-retrospective-meeting))
+   * <strike> A RETROSPECTIVE.md file summarizing the agile retrospective meeting you'll hold after you complete the work for this assignment.
+(Nuclino has a decent description of Agile Retrospectives [here](https://www.nuclino.com/articles/sprint-retrospective-meeting)) (done) </strike>

 # How you'll get an A
 * <strike> I can clone your repository, start the container, run `python -m chess`, and complete several moves in an interactive session. </strike>